 5 Key Things to Know When Buying a Home

-So, you have decided that it’s time to take that big step and have decided you are ready to buy a home.
+So, you have decided that it’s time to take that big step and are ready to buy a home.
 Good for you!
 But what’s next?

 Here are five things you should know…so you don’t end up saying “I wish I would have known that before buying a home.”